-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JANUARY 28, 2018.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE APRIL 28, 2018.

-- \ Monitoring requirement only. - \\ pH is measured in pH units and is not to be averaged. - \\\ See table on Page 3 for quarterly sampling.
+- Monitoring requirement only. - A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - pH is measured in pH units and is not to be averaged. - See table below for quarterly sampling.